Somerset Hospital - Twin Lakes Center Philosophy

-Prior to beginning treatment, clients participate in an evaluation with staff to help determine the most appropriate level of care.
+Before beginning treatment, clients participate in an evaluation with staff to help determine the most appropriate level of care.
 If detox is deemed necessary, clients begin their two- to three-day stay in the center’s detox unit, which is managed by a medical director and a 24-hour nursing staff.
-Once stabilized, clients typically move on to the center’s residential program, which lasts 28 days.
+Once stabilized, clients typically move on to the center’s residential program, which lasts 28 days (positioning the center among the 15.3 percent of facilities in Pennsylvania that offer residential treatment lasting less than 30 days).
 All programming is gender-specific and includes group and individual counseling, recreational activities, and support groups that address topics including shame, trauma, self-esteem, and relationships.

-Twin Lakes Center’s outpatient treatment may be used as a step-down treatment for residential clients or a standalone treatment for individuals with less severe cases. partial hospitalization (PHP) meets 22 hours a week and includes four group sessions and three one-hour individual sessions.
+Twin Lakes Center’s outpatient treatment may be used as a step-down treatment for residential clients or a standalone treatment for individuals with less severe cases.
+Outpatient options include a partial hospitalization (PHP) that meets for 22 hours a week, including four group sessions and three one-hour individual sessions.
 Treatment at this level primarily uses dialectical behavior therapy (DBT) and 12-step methodology.

 ACCOMMODATIONS & AMENITIES

-Located on 30 acres of rural land, Twin Lakes Center offers a remote setting that promises to provide a “quiet and relaxing” environment for recovery, according to the facility’s website.
+Located on 30 acres of rural land, Twin Lakes Center offers a remote setting and a “quiet and relaxing” environment for recovery, according to the facility’s website.
 Housing is divided into separate male and female units with two to five beds per room.
 Room and person searches are conducted regularly with the help of a drug-sniffing dog.

 WHAT ALUMNI SAY

-The nine alumni polled by Rehabs.com at the time of this writing shared mixed reviews, but most respondents found Twin Lakes Center’s staff and programming to be effective.
-Alumni characterized the staff, many of whom were in recovery themselves, as “understanding” and “helpful,” and praised the “groups for all the people there.”
+Alumni polled by Rehabs.com at the time of this writing shared mixed reviews, but most respondents found Twin Lakes Center’s staff and programming to be effective.
+Alumni characterized the staff, many of whom are in recovery themselves, as “understanding” and “helpful,” and praised the “groups for all the people there.”
 “If I ever needed to go to rehab again or had to recommend one Twin Lakes would be it,” Jordan told Rehabs.com.

 However, some alumni found the facility to be under-staffed and overcrowded.
 “The programs keep you busy.
 However, there was not enough staff and it was over priced,” Heather told Rehabs.com.
-Additionally, multiple respondents noted a lack of programmatic options, including holistic treatments and exercise and leisure options.
-“There was no real exercise or activities for us to do besides group and sitting around watching tv or playing cards,” one anonymous alum wrote.
+Additionally, multiple respondents noted a lack of programming options, including holistic treatments and exercise and leisure options.
+“There was no real exercise or activities for us to do besides group and sitting around watching tv or playing cards,” one anonymous alum wrote in a representative comment.

-One reviewer, J.G., gave Twin Lakes Center an overall negative review, stating that they would not recommend the facility to others.
-J.G. described treatment as “terrible” and complained about the “inexperienced therapists that are fresh out of college and have no education on addiction at all.”
+Two alumni posted outright negative reviews, both of which criticized the center's staff, whom J.G. described as “inexperienced therapists that are fresh out of college and have no education on addiction at all."

 WHAT FRIENDS & FAMILY SAY

-Three of the four loved ones polled by Rehabs.com at the time of this writing shared mostly positive reviews of their experiences with Twin Lakes Center.
-Alumni complimented the staff.
+Loved ones polled by Rehabs.com at the time of this writing shared mostly positive reviews of their experiences with Twin Lakes Center, in particular with the staff.
 “They are very good at handling all the problems you are faced with when you enter their facility,” one anonymous loved one wrote representatively.
 Despite a reportedly crowded facility, another loved one was pleased with the center’s level of follow-up.
-“My nephew was placed somewhere else with there help & has been in the other facility 4 about a year so far he is doing really good...because of twin lakes,” they wrote.
+“My nephew was placed somewhere else with there help & has been in the other facility 4 about a year so far he is doing really good...because of twin lakes,” they wrote anonymously.